cdot/Hotpot/README.md

 # Hotpot

-Central heating controller for a Y-plan central heating system, using nodjs on Raspberry Pi.
+Central heating controller for a Y-plan central heating system, using nodejs on Raspberry Pi.
 Piggybacks on the existing system so that the existing controller can still be used (though not at the same time).

+The controller collates data from a number of sources to support rules that decide if the heating needs to come on.
-The controller assumes the Pi is configured with a number of DS18x20 temperature sensors, usually one for heating (CH) and one for hot water (HW), connected to GPIO.
+- Any number of DS18x20 temperature sensors, usually one for heating (CH) and one for hot water (HW), connected to GPIO.
+- Any number of mobile devices running the 'Hotpot' Android app, reporting their location,
+- Weather information from the UK Meteorological Office data service.

-It sets the state of GPIO pins to turn on the relevant heating control.
-It then works to keep the temperatures sensed on the DS18x20's to within defined ranges.
+The controller supports user-defined rules that use this information to set the state of RPi GPIO pins to turn on the relevant heating control.

 # Hardware